glipR/brains4bots/_posts/2021-01-01-conditionals.md

 <div class="project" markdown="1" title="Coloured Padlock">

-You can download the checkpoint for this week [here](ev3simc://drive.google.com/uc?export=download&id=1zVbZbK0q-Ui9jhf_oXqe-DEuiBw-qAQM).
+You can download the project [here](ev3simc://drive.google.com/uc?export=download&id=1zVbZbK0q-Ui9jhf_oXqe-DEuiBw-qAQM).

-The custom task you downloaded should spawn a robot in the top left corner of a maze.
+The project you downloaded should spawn a robot in the top left corner of a maze.
 The rules of the maze are simple, there are three coloured squares at the bottom of the maze, each of these squares has 3 corresponding buttons, although only one of them works.
 The location of the working button is dependant on the colour of the square, a blue square will have a working button just above, a green square will have the button slightly higher up, and a red square will have the button all the way to the top of the maze.
 All three buttons must be pushed (Your robot should go on top of them) for the exit at the bottom right of the maze to open up.

 ![Example gif of the task being completed](/assets/img/padlockTask.gif)